SRVivek1/kafka-for-beginners-2024/01.documentation/01-kafka-basics.md

 ---

-## 2. Kafka - Producers and message keys
+## 2. Kafka - Producers, message keys and Serialization
 - **<ins>About / Introduction</ins>**
   - **Kafka Producer:**
     - A producer is the one which publishes or writes data to the topics within different partitions.